 Led by each persona's mindset, we developed flow charts to inform our content flow, call to actions, and information architecture.
 Including emotional indicators helped us visualize where the pain points in the flow exist, and design the experience to ensure users are experiencing delight often and for long durations.

 A technical constraint introduced during this phase was the separation of the job portal and the Luck Companies career page.
 With this in mind, we designed the flow to serve relevant information, like benefits, to the user before they got to the portal, giving the Careers page meaning and help users understand Luck Companies' work culture before making their decision.

 High Level Flow and Information Architecture

-After developing the user flows, we used our discoveries to outline the sites and construct an information architecture.
+After developing the user flows, we used our discoveries to outline the site and construct an information architecture.
 These high level flows allowed us to realize where the user flows disconnect and make sure all the content was accounted for in the larger system.

 I knew that Luck Companies wanted to showcase their mission as a tool to achieve their business goal.
 I creatively made the mission statement more succinct to allow it to function as the site's navigation.
 I also designed across multiple breakpoints simultaneously to allow our personas that access information in multiple environments to have similar delightful experiences.

 The wireframes experienced multiple iterations and changes as they were tested.
 I discovered the hybrid mission statement navigation feature was not recognized and users were lost without familiar navigation.